RomiRand/PoapArtBot/README.md

 - Open a terminal:
   - Linux: hit `CTRL + SHFT + T`
   - Windows: go to windows -> type `cmd` -> hit enter
-- You'll need python3 and git installed
+- You'll need python3 and git installed.
+Google will help you installing these.
-  - Linux: `sudo apt-get install -y python3 git`
-  - Windows: TODO

 ### Install
 1. Download the repository (to your current directory): `git clone https://github.com/RomiRand/PoapArtBot.git`
 2. Change directory: `cd PoapArtBot`
 2. Start the local HTTP-Server via python: `./StartBot.sh`
+   - If python isn't detected even though you installed it, change `python` to `python3` (worked for me on windows)

 ## Usage
 0. Visit the page: [localhost:8080](localhost:8080)